okestonia/opendata-issue-tracker/README.md

 * https://github.com/okestonia/Estonian-Open-Data-Issue-Tracker/issues

 We plan to use this information to promote opening up datasets and leverage in negotiation with holders of the information.
+You can monitor our progress here: https://github.com/okestonia/Estonian-Open-Data-Issue-Tracker/projects/1

 ## Background of the initiative